-A licensee who does not renew their license by the expiration date is subject to the late renewal fees set forth in Board rule 473.4.
+A licensee who does not renew his or her license by the expiration date is subject to the late renewal fees set forth in Board rule 473.4.
 A license that is not renewed within 1 year of the expiration date will go void.
 A licensee may not engage in the practice of psychology on a delinquent license.

 PUBLIC PROFILES OF LICENSED PSYCHOLOGISTS

 Licensed Psychologists must review and update their profiles annually.
 This should be done online before beginning the renewal process.
 To update your online profile, please click on the following link: Professional Profiles.
 This requirement does not apply to Provisionally Licensed Psychologists, Licensed Psychological Associates, and Licensed Specialists in School Psychology.

 PROFESSIONAL DEVELOPMENT HOURS NEEDED FOR RENEWAL